axiom-org/axiom.org/src/docs/cli-overview.md

 If you run a command with no arguments, you'll get a brief usage message.

-Anything that can be done through the CLI can also be done through the HTTP API.
+Anything that can be done through the CLI can also be done through HTTP.
 The CLI source code is [on GitHub](https://github.com/axiom-org/axiom/blob/master/ts/src/node/cli-main.ts) so if some of its behavior is insufficiently documented, or it's unclear how to achieve it programmatically, you can check there.